r-devel/rdevguide/HOWTO-acknowledge-contributors.md

 - A list of valid contribution types is available on the [Emoji Key (and Contribution Types)](https://allcontributors.org/docs/en/emoji-key) page.
 Replace `<contribution>` with the appropriate keyword available in the `Type` column of the [Emoji Key table](https://allcontributors.org/docs/en/emoji-key#table).

-- The bot uses a [basic Natural Language Parsing](https://github.com/all-contributors/app/blob/master/lib/parse-comment.js) to determine the intent of your comment.
+- The bot uses [basic Natural Language Parsing](https://github.com/all-contributors/app/blob/master/lib/parse-comment.js) to determine the intent of your comment.
 Hence, your request to the bot doesn't need to be perfect.
 For example, the following will work too:
 ```sh
 Jane you have written excellent documentation and your infrastructure work has been great too.
 Let's add `@jane.doe23` for her contributions. cc `@all-contributors`
 ```